santiagomanso/rich-commerce/README.md

 ## Description

 The app is an e-commerce platform with a unique twist.
-Users can **choose a billionaire as a playable character and then use their net worth as a budget to purchase expensive assets such as real estate, luxury cars,** .
-The app allows users to live out their fantasies of being a billionaire and making high-end purchases, while also **providing a fun and engaging way to learn about the lifestyles and assets of some of the world's wealthiest individuals**.
-The app is designed to be user-friendly and easy to navigate, making it accessible to users of all levels of experience. **It's a great way for users to learn about the assets and net worth of different billionaires**, and make some fun purchases along the way.
+Users can **choose a billionaire as a playable character and then use their net worth as a budget to purchase expensive assets such as real estate, luxury cars,**, providing a fun and engaging way to learn about the lifestyles and assets of some of the world's wealthiest individuals.
+The app is designed to be user-friendly and easy to navigate, making it accessible to users of all levels of experience.

 ---